arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/custom-machine-learning-model/content.md

 ## Conclusion

 You have learned about classification as a machine learning concept which categorizes a set of data into classes.
 You have also learned how supervised learning works and what model quantization means.
-Furthermor,e you have learned to train a custom TFLite machine learning model and deploy it to your Portenta H7.
+Furthermore, you have learned to train a custom TFLite machine learning model and deploy it to your Portenta H7.

 ### Next Steps